 Physical Therapy in Omaha for Shoulder

-Welcome to Specialized Physical Therapy's resource on biceps tendonitis.
+Welcome to Specialized Physical Therapy's patient resource about Osteoarthritis of the Acromioclavicular Joint.

 This guide will help you understand:

 - what the AC joint is and how it works

 - the causes of pain and problems in the AC joint

 The shoulder is made up of three bones: the scapula (shoulder blade), the humerus (upper arm bone), and the clavicle (collarbone).

 The part of the scapula that makes up the roof of the shoulder and connects with the clavicle is called the acromion.
 The joint where the acromion and the clavicle join is the AC joint.

 In some ways, the AC joint is like any other joint.
 It has two bones that need to connect but be flexible as well.
 The ends of the bones are covered with articular cartilage.
 Articular cartilage provides a slick, rubbery surface that allows the bones to glide over each other as you move.
 Cartilage also functions as sort of a shock absorber.